murphywrites/web-sprint-challenge-advanced-react/README.md

 - [ ] Run `npm install` to download dependencies for the server.
 - [ ] Run the server using `npm start`.
-- [ ] Open a new browser tab and navigate to `http://localhost:3333/plants` - if you see a JSON object with plants data, then you know the server is running 👍
+- [ ] Open a new browser tab and navigate to `http://localhost:3333/plants` - if you see a JSON object with plants data, then you know the server is running.

 **Starting the React app**